phyhouhou/SpringboardProjects/SecondCapstoneProject/2ndCapstoneProjectFinalReport/SecondCapstoneFinalReport/2ndCapstoneProject_FinalReport.md

 ![png](img/ldavis_skn5.png)
 For an interactive visualization, click [here]( https://houhouskldan5.herokuapp.com/)

 The five topics are seperated very well.
-The size of circles on the left indicates the prevalence of that topic, not consistent with the bar plot above???
+The size of circles on the left indicates the prevalence of that topic.

 ## Build LDA Model with Gensim <a class="anchor" id="Build-LDA-Model-with-Gensim"></a>
 Since Gensim is more efficient in topic modeling, we turn to gensim for building the LDA model.
 For gensim we need to tokenize the data and filter out stopwords.